lammps/lammps/doc/src/Speed_kokkos.rst

   performance of a KOKKOS style is a bit slower than the USER-OMP package.
-* When running large number of atoms per GPU, KOKKOS is typically faster than the GPU package.
+* When running large number of atoms per GPU, KOKKOS is typically faster than the GPU package when compiled for double precision.
+The benefit of using single or mixed precision with the GPU package depends significantly on the hardware in use and the simulated system and pair style.
-* When running on Intel hardware, KOKKOS is not as fast as the USER-INTEL package, which is optimized for that hardware.
+* When running on Intel hardware, KOKKOS is not as fast as the USER-INTEL package, which is optimized for x86 hardware (not just from Intel) and compilation with the Intel compilers.
+The USER-INTEL package also can increase the vector length of vector instructions by switching to single or mixed precision mode.

 See the `Benchmark page <https://lammps.sandia.gov/bench.html>`_ of the LAMMPS web site for performance of the KOKKOS package on different hardware.

-**Advanced Kokkos options:**
+Advanced Kokkos options
+"""""""""""""""""""""""

-There are other allowed options when building with the KOKKOS package.
+There are other allowed options when building with the KOKKOS package that can improve performance or assist in debugging or profiling.
-As explained on the :ref:`Build extras <kokkos>` doc page, they can be set either as variables on the make command line or in Makefile.machine, or they can be specified as CMake variables.
-Each takes a value shown below.
-The default value is listed, which is set in the lib/kokkos/Makefile.kokkos file.
-For a full listing of all options, see lib/kokkos/Makefile.kokkos.

-* KOKKOS_USE_TPLS, values = *hwloc*\ , *librt*\ , *experimental_memkind*, default = *none*
-* KOKKOS_DEBUG, values = *yes*\ , *no*\ , default = *no*
-* KOKKOS_CUDA_OPTIONS, values = *force_uvm*, *use_ldg*, *rdc*\ , *enable_lambda*\ , *enable_constexpr*, default = *enable_lambda*

-KOKKOS_USE_TPLS=hwloc binds threads to hardware cores, so they do not migrate during a simulation.
-KOKKOS_USE_TPLS=hwloc should always be used if running with KOKKOS_DEVICES=Pthreads for pthreads.
-It is not necessary for KOKKOS_DEVICES=OpenMP for OpenMP, because OpenMP provides alternative methods via environment variables for binding threads to hardware cores.
-More info on binding threads to cores is given on the :doc:`Speed omp <Speed_omp>` doc page.

-KOKKOS_USE_TPLS=librt enables use of a more accurate timer mechanism on most Unix platforms.
-This library is not available on all platforms.

-KOKKOS_DEBUG is only useful when developing a Kokkos-enabled style within LAMMPS.
-KOKKOS_DEBUG=yes enables printing of run-time debugging information that can be useful.
-It also enables runtime bounds checking on Kokkos data structures.

-KOKKOS_CUDA_OPTIONS are additional options for CUDA.
-The LAMMPS KOKKOS package must be compiled with the *enable_lambda* option when using GPUs.
+They are explained on the :ref:`KOKKOS section of the build extras <kokkos>` doc page,

 Restrictions
 """"""""""""